lfreneda/AssertProperties/README.md

 # AssertProperties
-Assert multiples properties when comparing an object and get the right feedback :D
+Assert multiples properties when comparing an object.
+It is a alternative to https://github.com/nunit/dev/wiki/Multiple-Asserts